Self-Employed Mortgage Specialist

 Why Do Self-Employed Borrowers Struggle with Traditional Mortgages?

 Self-employed professionals face a fundamental conflict: good tax planning reduces taxable income, but mortgage lenders use tax returns to qualify borrowers.
-A business owner earning $300,000 annually might show only $80,000 on tax returns after legitimate deductions—not enough to qualify for their desired home.
+In our experience helping self-employed borrowers across California, a business owner earning $300,000 annually might show only $80,000 on tax returns after legitimate deductions -- not enough to qualify for their desired home.
+According to the U.S. Small Business Administration, over 4.1 million small businesses operate in California alone, making this the largest self-employed workforce in the nation.

 The Tax Return Trap